About

 Can I donate more than muffins?

 We welcome your generosity to “give a dozen” — in $12 increments to symbolize the muffin tin!
 If you’re willing to share, we’d like to measure our collective impact with the Muffin Meter!
-Give to a cause that benefits people experiencing homelessness and hunger.
-If you need help finding a cause, please reach out.
-We suggest the following and you can give to our community fundraisers or give on your own:
+Give to a cause that benefits people impacted by the fires and the hurricane.

 Why the Muffin?